-Brian Guehring is the Playwright in Residence and Education Director of the Omaha Theater Company, (one of the nation’s ten largest professional theaters for young people).
+Brian Guehring is the award-winning Playwright in Residence of the Omaha Theater Company, (one of the nation’s ten largest professional theaters for young people).
 Brian’s scripts have won several national and regional awards.
-His adaptation of The Misfits was honored as one of the top 10 local productions by the Omaha World Herald (the only TYA production honored), was featured in an article in TCG’s American Theater Magazine, and was selected in 2012 for a Playwights in Our Schools residency in Park City High School.
+His play Sherlock Holmes and the First Baker Street Irregular won a Distinguished Play Award from American Alliance for Theater Education.
+His original play Popularity Coach was selected for development by New York University’s New Plays for Young Audiences in 2019.
+His script The Bully Show was selected for the 2002 New Visions/New Voices new play development workshop at the Kennedy Center.
 His original Theater in Education play The Super Adventures of Nutrition Man and Dr. Exercise and his adaptations of Where the Red Fern Grows and Old Yeller won AATE (American Alliance for Theater and Education) Unpublished Play Project Awards.
-His script The Bully Show was selected for the 2002 New Visions/New Voices new play development workshop at the Kennedy Center.
 Brian received a playwriting fellowship from the Nebraska Arts Council in 2002.
-His original script script King Chemo won the Southwest Theater Association’s 1997 Best New Play for Children, and his original play Creating Haley’s World was selected in 2003 for development in the inaugural Playwrights in the Schools program.
+His original script script King Chemo won the Southwest Theater Association’s 1997 Best New Play for Children, and his original play Creating Haley’s World was selected in 2003 by the Children’s Theatre Foundation for development in the inaugural Playwrights in the Schools program.